anoushkrit/assess/ques-3.md

 #### 2. Random Forest Regressor

 To combat the overfitting but actually this may increase the accuracy which is already overfitted.

+With Random Forest Regressor we again get the score of 1.0.